wliu40/mslearn-dp100/instructions/03-azureml-designer.md

     >
     > While it's running, you can view the pipeline and experiment that have been created in the **Pipelines** and **Experiments** pages.
 Switch back to the **Visual Diabetes Training** pipeline on the **Designer** page when you're done.

-3. After the **Normalize Data** module has completed, select it, and in the **Settings** pane, on the **Outputs + logs** tab, under **Data outputs** in the **Transformed dataset** section, click the **Preview data** icon, and note that you can view statistics and distribution visualizations for the transformed columns.
+3. After the **Normalize Data** component has completed, select it, and in the **Settings** pane, on the **Outputs + logs** tab, under **Data outputs** in the **Transformed dataset** section, click the **Preview data** icon, and note that you can view statistics and distribution visualizations for the transformed columns.
-4. Close the **Normalize Data** visualizations and wait for the rest of the modules to complete.
-Then visualize the output of the **Evaluate Model** module to see the performance metrics for the model.
+4. Close the **Normalize Data** visualizations and wait for the rest of the components to complete.
+Then visualize the output of the **Evaluate Model** component to see the performance metrics for the model.

     **Note**: The performance of this model isn't all that great, partly because we performed only minimal feature engineering and pre-processing.
-You could try some different classification algorithms and compare the results (you can connect the outputs of the **Split Data** module to multiple **Train Model** and **Score Model** modules, and you can connect a second scored model to the **Evaluate Model** module to see a side-by-side comparison).
+You could try some different classification algorithms and compare the results (you can connect the outputs of the **Split Data** component to multiple **Train Model** and **Score Model** components, and you can connect a second scored model to the **Evaluate Model** component to see a side-by-side comparison).
 The point of the exercise is simply to introduce you to the designer interface, not to train a perfect model!

 ## Create an inference pipeline